hafsakzoun/Deep-Learning-for-CV-CNN-Faster-R-CNN-and-ViT-on-MNIST/README.md

    Implement a **Vision Transformer (ViT)** model for MNIST image classification from scratch, based on an online tutorial.

 2. **Comparison**
-   Analyze and compare the results of the ViT model with CNN and Faster R-CNN from Part 1.
-   ## Conclusion and Observation

    The Vision Transformer (ViT) achieved impressive results on the MNIST dataset, with a training accuracy of **95.71%** and a test accuracy of    **96.87%**.
 While slightly less efficient than CNNs for small datasets due to its computational overhead and lack of inductive bias, ViT        excelled in capturing global patterns, aided by data augmentations and a learning rate scheduler.
 Its strengths, such as flexibility and        scalability, make it more suited for complex datasets, although it demonstrated robust performance even on a simpler task like digit            classification.

 ---